lizqian/ENM_HW5/main.md

 merged_df['Temperature Interval'] = pd.cut(merged_df['tavg'], bins=range(0, 31, 3), right=False)
 ```

-# Filter and Merge Datasets
-# How does average temperature affect general volume of sales?
+### How does average temperature affect general volume of sales?
 Continuing our data exploration, I delved into the relationship between temperature intervals and the most sold clothing items.
 Beginning with the initialization of a dictionary to store our findings, I utilized Pandas to group the dataset by 'Temperature Interval,' creating distinct subsets for each temperature range.
 For each group, I identified the most frequently sold item and its corresponding sales count.
 This information was then stored in the 'most_sold_items_data' dictionary, associating each temperature interval with the most popular clothing item and the quantity sold.
 To enhance interpretability, I converted temperature intervals into string representations for both dictionary keys and x-axis labels.
 The subsequent creation of a bar plot provided a visual depiction of the most sold items across temperature ranges, with each bar labeled to showcase the specific item and its sales volume.
 This visual representation serves as a valuable tool for identifying patterns and insights into consumer preferences in response to varying temperature conditions, enriching our understanding of the intricate interplay between weather and retail dynamics.
 From this data, clothing companies can gain a better sense of the best selling clothing items at different temperatures.

 ```